Emerging Community Leaders

 WHAT YOU WILL LEARN

-ECL graduates have the skill set necessary to become effective nonprofit volunteers, committee or board members, and leaders for promoting the work of nonprofits in the community.
+ECL graduates have a greater understanding of nonprofits in the community and can become effective volunteers, committee or board members, and leaders for promoting the work of nonprofits in the community.
 Plus, you’ll have made new friends with your fellow ECL members.

 View our Learning Outcomes.